kachristensen/Current-Dnd-Campaigns/Session Notes/16 - The Veridian Scales II (8-06-25).md

 ## IC Synopsis -
 >

-- We found a wyvern and more of the VS ppl near a boulder
+- We found 2 wyvern and 4 more of the VS ppl near a boulder.
+Out of 7 total.
-	-
+	- Rem used Necrotic Shroud